gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 A single version of the Teleport client tools will be stored in the user's $HOME directory.
 Teleport already makes use of a .tsh directory for storing tsh config.
 Cached versions of tsh/tctl will also live within this directory under ` $HOME/.tsh/bin/{tsh,tctl}`.
 Whenever a new version of the client tools are available, the existing cached version will be replaced.

+The .tsh directory is only accessilbe to the user and we should make sure the new `bin` directory also only has user permissions.

 Everytime `login` or `status` command is executed, tsh will compare the currently cached version of the client tools with the current cloud-stable version of Teleport.
 If the cached version is behind or ahead of the current stable version, a new version of the client tools will be downloaded to replace the existing ones.
 When downloading the Teleport client tools, the binaries will be downloaded directly.
 We need to make sure to download a version that is compatible with the system.

 Because only a single version of the client tools will be cached at a time, we do not need to worry about cleaning up the cache.